s-20/unnamed/Playtest1/Gods_of_Chaos.notes.md

 ## Special Geography

 * **Forge** - A place where Arma can be upgraded.
 You can only use a given forge once, and doing so costs you a Diamond.
 * **Safe Zones** - Permanent Sanctuaries.
-Located in businesses like coffee shops.
+Located in businesses like coffee shops, hospitals, and places of worship.
 No abilities besides Quirks work in Safe Zones, and Arma vanish while you're in them.
 Spending money in a Safe Zone earns you Jewels - spending $50 gets you 1 Jewel once per day.
 Other specials exists (for instance: Order a Soy Cappuccino with a triple shot and three pumps of hazelnut to get 2 Jewels.)

 ## Opposing Players